-Currently, Q-in-Q is supported in ICX products using tag-profile, where all the traffic on a tag-profile enabled port are tunneled using one service VLAN.
+Q-in-Q is supported in ICX products using tag-profile, where all the traffic on a tag-profile enabled port are tunneled using one service VLAN.

 However, there are situations where you do not want to add a service VLAN tag to all the incoming traffic.
-Rather, you need to selectively tunnel certain set of vlan traffic while allowing regular forwarding of the rest.
-Selective Q-in-Q is the way to achieve Q-in-Q per CVLAN basis, where you have the flexibility to selectively choose and add service VLAN tag based on the customer VLAN.
+Rather, you need to selectively tunnel a certain set of VLAN traffic while allowing regular forwarding.
+Selective Q-in-Q is the way to achieve Q-in-Q per CVLAN basis, where you have the flexibility to selectively choose and add a service VLAN tag based on the customer VLAN.